 No one should be fired if they ask for time off to attend rehab, nor should they have to worry about their future employment prospects if their time in treatment becomes a part of their permanent record.

-The law covers inpatient rehab programs as well as intensive outpatient plans, so workers with substance abuse issues can get the comprehensive treatment they need to guarantee a safe and sustainable recovery.
+The law covers residential drug addiction rehab programs as well as intensive outpatient plans, so workers with substance abuse issues can get the comprehensive treatment they need to guarantee a safe and sustainable recovery.

 The Impact of Substance Abuse in the Workplace

 Drug and alcohol abuse in the workplace is not an insignificant problem.

 Studies show that more than 70 percent of men and women suffering from a substance use disorder are employed full-time or part-time, a number that is virtually identical to the percentage of people without substance abuse issues who have jobs.
 Overall there are about 15 million American adults who remain employed despite their chemical dependency, and the economic impact of their drug and alcohol use on their work performance is enormous.